kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 * *Limited portability*.
-Because so many features are available through annotations, switching between Ingress controllers becomes difficult or even impossible, as it is necessary to convert the annotations of one vendor to another (the other vendor might not even support some features of the first one).
+Because so many features are available through annotations, switching between Ingress controllers becomes difficult or even impossible, as it is necessary to convert the annotations of one implementation to another (the other implementation might not even support some features of the first one).
 This limits the portability of the Ingress API.
 * *Awkwardness of the API*.
 Because annotations are key-value strings (as opposed to a structured scheme like the spec of the Ingress resource) and applied at the top of a resource (rather than in the relevant parts of the